dd32/td-gh-ex/readme.txt

 == Description ==

 Bayleaf is designed for cooking or food blog with elegant visual look and feel.
 This is a modern & minimalist theme with color scheme customizer options and home page widget areas.
-This theme offers full width single column layout on single pages for distraction free display of your food recipe.
+This theme also offers full width single column layout on single pages for distraction free display of your food recipe.
 Bayleaf is also compatible with Gutenberg.

 == Frequently Asked Questions ==
 = What are the minimum requirmens for using this theme? =